 AVI50222 Diploma of Aviation (Commercial Pilot Licence - Aeroplane)

-The CPL Course offered by RVAC meets the Civil Aviation Safety Authority requirements and allows you to gain employment with a commercial aviation operation under Visual Flying Rules.
+RVAC Aviation Academy offers a comprehensive Commercial Pilot Licence (CPL) training course including both theory and flight instruction.
+Our CPL course meets the Civil Aviation Safety Authority (CASA) requirements and allows you to gain employment with a commercial aviation operation under Visual Flying Rules.

-During an Approved Integrated Commercial Pilot Licence Training Course, your commercial training will consist of a minimum of 153 hours of flight training and an integrated theory component.* (See bottom of page for terms)
+An Approved Integrated Commercial Pilot Licence Training Course consists of a minimum of 153 hours of commercial flight training and an Integrated Theory component*.

 - Aircraft General Knowledge